samato88/HoldingsCleanup/README.md

 # HoldingsCleanup

-Crude script to remove some holdings statements that look problematic and slightyl pretty up long strings if possible.
+Crude script to remove some holdings statements that look problematic and slightly pretty up long strings if possible.

 Enter path to input and output files in $infile / $outfile